amir5000/amir5000/README.md

 # Hello!

 My name is Amir Arafat and I am a UI System Architect at ArbiterSports.
-My main programming language has been JavaScript, but I ❤️ all front-end technologies.
+My main programming language has been JavaScript, but I do ❤️ all front-end technologies.
 I ❤️ the OSS and the OSS community.

-### My main experience is:
+#### My main experience is:
 - Node/Express/AWS Serverless Lambda. 😎
 - ReactJs. ⚛
 - Redux. 🤖
-- AntDesign/Bootstrap. 🅱
+- AntDesign/Bootstrap. 🐜 🅱
 - CSS/Sass/LESS. 💫
 - HTML/HTML5. 🅷
 - ReactNative/Expo. 📱

+#### Currently learning:
+- GraphQL/Appolo
+- GatsbyJS/NextJs
+- Relay
+- Recoil

 <!--